Paint Furniture Black – Everything You Need to Know

 Today we’re going back to the basics on how to paint furniture black for beginners.
 No paint sprayer, this is all by hand.
 I’m including how to know if you can paint without sanding, and sharing some different options of paint and tools to make your project easier.

-photo of Six drawer wood dresser before being painted black
+Six drawer wood dresser before being painted black

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-How to Paint Furniture Black – Step by Step
+How to Paint Furniture Black

-Remove the Hardware and Clean the Furniture
+Remove Hardware and Clean Dresser

+First, I remove the hardware.
+And then I clean the surface really well.
 No matter what your furniture is made of, it ALL needs to be cleaned really well with a degreasing cleaner.

 We need to remove all of the oils, wax, grime, and dust from the surface, or else our paint won’t really stick to the furniture.

 I like Krud Kutter, but you can use dish soap in warm soapy water, or TSP.
+Get more details on how to clean furniture before painting here!

 Test the Paint